The “for sale” sign gets its first major makeover in nearly 50 years

 As the meeting draws to a close, the group agrees to reconvene when the hardware vendor can provide estimates on timing and cost.

 By April, there is finally a prototype.
-It’s a slender pole topped with a circle, around 5 feet tall.
-In the center, there is sample text: “Townhouse for sale,” the sign reads, followed by a broker name, contact details, and “COMPASS.”
+It’s a slender pole topped with a circle, around five feet tall.
+In the center, there is sample text: “Townhouse for sale,” the sign reads, followed by a broker name, contact details, and “Compass.”
 At the base of the ring, there is now a QR code, which will prompt passersby to download the Compass app.

 The meeting begins as Aruliden presents options for animating the LEDs.
 Should the sign turn on automatically at night?
 If so, how bright?
 During the day, what should happen when a person approaches and passes with a 10-foot radius?
-6 feet?
-3 feet?
+Six feet?
+Three feet?

 One attendee raises the question of riders, the printed add-ons that agents often use to augment their standard signs.
 Liden, Aruliden’s CCO, would like to convince agents to embrace the sign’s minimalism.
 “Could the rider information live more in the phone?” he asks.